 Supernova 2018zd was detected in March 2018, about three hours after the explosion.
-Archival images from the Hubble Space Telescope and Spitzer Space Telescope showed a faint object that was likely the star before explosion.
-The supernova is relatively close to Earth, at a distance of about 31 million light years in galaxy NGC2146.
+Archival images from the Hubble Space Telescope and Spitzer Space Telescope showed a faint object that was likely the star before the explosion.
+The supernova is relatively close to Earth, at a distance of about 31 million light-years in galaxy NGC2146.

 Theory predicts that electron capture supernovae should show an unusual stellar chemical spectrum years later.

 “The Keck spectra we observed clearly confirm that SN 2018zd is our best candidate to be an electron capture supernova,” Valenti said.